Overview of Plastic Surgery

 - Maxillofacial (the facial skeleton)

 - Congenital anomalies (including deformed ears, cleft palate, and cleft lip)

 Doctors who perform plastic surgery

 It is important to select a doctor who is certified in plastic surgery by the American Board of Plastic Surgery.
 Generally, a surgeon who is board-certified in plastic surgery has graduated from an accredited medical school and has completed at least 5 years of graduate medical education--usually 3 years of general surgery and 2 years of plastic surgery.
 In addition, the surgeon must practice plastic surgery for 2 years and pass comprehensive written and oral exams to become board-certified.
 Board certification is renewed every 10 years to ensure ongoing competency in the specialty.

 Plastic surgery includes both reconstructive and aesthetic (cosmetic) procedures:

-Reconstructive plastic surgery.
-In general, reconstructive surgery is performed on abnormal structures of the body that may be caused by the following:
+In general, reconstructive surgery is done on abnormal structures of the body that may be caused by the following:

-This type of surgery is usually performed to improve function, but may also be performed to approximate a normal appearance.
+This type of surgery is usually done to improve function, but may also be done to change appearance.

-Cosmetic (aesthetic) plastic surgery.
-Cosmetic surgery is performed to repair or reshape otherwise normal structures of the body, generally, to improve appearance.
+Cosmetic surgery is done to repair or reshape otherwise normal structures of the body, generally, to improve appearance.